Skip to main content

 Information and service schedules will be updated on this page throughout the Festival.

 Parking is extremely limited near the National Mall.
-Accessible public parking spaces are available on a first-come, first-served basis on both Madison Drive (between Third and Seventh streets) and Jefferson Drive (between Fourth and Seventh streets).
-Drop-off and pick-up areas nearest the Festival include along Fourth Street and on Maryland Avenue near the museum.
+Accessible public parking spaces are available on a first-come, first-served basis on both Madison Drive (between 9th and 14th streets) and Jefferson Drive (between 9th and 12th streets).
+Drop-off and pick-up areas nearest the Festival include along Jefferson and Madison Drives.

 The Smithsonian Accessibility Map outlines accessibility features throughout the Smithsonian campus.

 Accessible seating is available at all performance venues and dining areas.
-A limited number of wheelchairs (eighteen- and twenty-inch) are available for loan each day at the Accessibility tent.
+A limited number of wheelchairs (18- and 20-inch) are available for loan each day at the Accessibility tent.
 Please note that if you regularly use a mobility device, particularly when traveling longer distances, we recommend that you bring it with you to the Festival.

 There are accessible portable toilets located throughout the Festival grounds (all portable toilets are single-user, all-gender facilities).
-Companion-care/family restrooms are located on the third and fourth floors of the National Museum of the American Indian.
+There are accessible restroom facilities in all the museums.
+The nearest accessible nursing rooms are in the National Museum of Natural History and the National Museum of American History.

 There are water bottle refilling stations located throughout the Festival grounds.

-American Sign Language (ASL) interpretation and live, real-time captioning (CART) are available for select performances and presentations.
+American Sign Language (ASL) interpretation and live, real-time captioning (CART) is available for select performances and presentations.
 Additional ASL interpreting services may be requested and are provided as available.
-Service schedules are available in the Accessibility tent and at the museum’s Welcome Center.
+Service schedules are available in the Accessibility tent and at each museum’s information desk.

 Assistive Listening is available at most presentation venues.
-Receivers are available to check out at the Accessibility tent and the museum’s Welcome Center and can be tuned to the designated channel at each venue.
+Receivers are available to check out at the Accessibility tent and can be tuned to the designated channel at each venue.

-Live Audio Description for select events and scheduled visual description/touch tours of the Festival are available.
-Service schedules are available in the Accessibility tent and the museum’s Welcome Center.
+Live Audio Description for select events and scheduled audio-described/touch tours of the Festival are available.
+Service schedules are available in the Accessibility tent.

 Sighted-guide services may be requested at the Accessibility tent and are provided as available.